 Information on coronavirus measures

-Hotels, motels and bed-and-breakfasts in Asbury Park, previously suspended since April 17, resumed partial occupancy on June 25 and may now resume full occupancy starting Thurs., July 2.
+Hotels, motels and bed-and-breakfasts in Asbury Park, previously suspended since April 17, resumed partial occupancy on June 25 and are permitted to resume full occupancy.

 The Wonder Bar at Fifth and Ocean avenues has reopened.
 The WB is open for outdoor service seven days a week.
-Yappy Hour runs from noon to 7 pm.
+Yappy Hour runs from noon each day, weather permitting.

 Sea.Hear.Now Festival 2020 has been rescheduled to September 18-19, 2021.
 Tickets for the 2020 dates will be honored.